atbcb/ICTTestingBaseline/_baselines/17SyncMedia.md

 #### Identify Content

 <p id="5IC">Pre-recorded synchronized multimedia.
-Do not include media that is clearly labeled as a [media alternative for text](https://www.w3.org/WAI/WCAG22/Understanding/audio-description-prerecorded#dfn-media-alternative-for-text).
+Do not include media that is clearly labeled as a <a href="https://www.w3.org/WAI/WCAG22/Understanding/audio-description-prerecorded#dfn-media-alternative-for-text">media alternative for text</a>.
 (An example of media alternative for text is ASL version of content.)</p>

 #### Test Instructions